 Light or Dark Roast: if you had to guess which had more caffeine, you’d probably say the Dark, right?
 Well, whilst caffeine is relatively stable during the roasting process, it does actually start to ‘burn’ off the longer it’s in the roaster - so lightly roasted coffee, in general, contains more caffeine than it’s dark-roasted brother.
 It’s slightly counter-intuitive, as the characteristics associated with lightly-roasted coffee(high acidity, fruity, floral notes) don’t really lend themselves to our traditional view of ‘strong’ coffee.

-Currently our only decaf coffee is our Peruvian Single Origin, and that’s decaffeinated using the Sparkling Water method - which uses pressurised liquid carbon dioxide(hence the ‘sparkling water’) to extract the caffeine from the beans.
+Currently our only decaf coffee is our Organic Peruvian, and that’s decaffeinated using the Sparkling Water method - which uses pressurised liquid carbon dioxide(hence the ‘sparkling water’) to extract the caffeine from the beans.
 Whilst this removes nearly all of it, there will always be trace amounts left on the bean - but you’re looking at maybe 1-2 mg per cup, at the most.

 Caffeine is the most widely consumed psychoactive drug on the planet - with 9 in 10 of us regularly consuming it on a daily basis.
 It’s packed full of benefits to our nervous system, stimulating mental alertness, memory, concentration and even helping to increase the strength and power of our muscle, as well as helping with energy expenditure and exercise - and the most well known source of caffeine is, of course, the coffee bean.